AlexGaiser/http_lib/ReadMe.md

 ## Requirements:

-To create an HTTP request the client must:
+To be a fully featured HTTP client this project must:

 1. Take a user's configuration
 2. Use that configuration to create the HTTP headers